silvanadrian/silvanadrian/README.md

 ### Silvan Adrian

-- 🔭 I’m currently working at Panter as a Software Engineer
+- 🔭 I’m currently working at Livit as a Full-Stack Developer
-- 🌱 I’m currently learning alda, AWS
+- 🌱 I’m currently learning lots of things
 - 🤔 I’m looking for help with anything that I'm learning at the moment
-- 💬 Ask me about Web-Dev, SEO, Wordpress, Java, Javscript, RoR, Python
+- 💬 Ask me about Web-Dev, Java, Javscript, RoR, Python
 - 📫 How to reach me: hallo@silvanadrian.ch

 ### Top Languages